• USD

 Recommended Beach and Island Lodges

-Small intimate properties on pristine islands offer the perfect beach getaway in Africa.
+Small, intimate properties on pristine islands offer a refined beach getaway in Africa.

 Anantara Bazaruto Island

-Set on Bazaruto Island, 30km off the coast of Mozambique, this luxury retreat offers the opportunity to swim with dolphins and view the turtle migration.
+Set on Bazaruto Island, 30 km off Mozambique’s coast, this retreat offers the chance to swim with a dolphin and view sea turtle migration.

 Azura Benguerra

-Only twenty villas provide a tropical retreat on this unspoiled island in the Bazaruto Archipelago.
-A perfect retreat from the hustle and bustle of the modern world.
+Only twenty villas provide a tropical retreat on this unspoiled island in the Bazaruto Archipelago — a place to disconnect and enjoy nature’s pace.

 1